Feelpath Logo

 Early proof

-$300k-$600kThe steps of this stage are to run the early learning study in real care and learn whether the system is usable, helpful, and worth deeper study.
+$300k-$600kThe steps of this stage are to run the early learning study in real-world therapy settings and learn whether Feelpath is usable, helpful, and worth deeper study.

 Validation